 The latter made a ton of sense in particular, because data apps, unlike voice, will more likely be used when one is relatively stationary, for obvious visual and coordination and safety reasons; the exception being music.
 In 2007 802.11g Wifi was already 54 mbps, or 30-50x faster than 3G, even though the Wifi radios on smartphones could only handle 30 mbps.
 It didn’t matter, since most apps rarely need more than 2 mbps to perform ok.
 Unfortunately, below 2 mbps they provided a dismal experience and that’s why 3G had such a short shelf-life and the carriers immediately began to roll out 4G.

 Had Jobs not gotten his way, I think the world would be a much different place as the platforms would not have been so generative and scaled so quickly without unconstrained (or nearly ubiquitous) access.
 This is an example of what I call Metcalfian “suck” of the application ecosystem for the carriers and nothing exemplified it better than the iPhone and App Store for the first few years as AT&T outpaced its rivals and the Android app ecosystem.
 And it also upset the normal order of business first and consumer second through the bring your own x (BYOD) trend, blurring the lines between the two traditionally separate segments.

-But few people to this day realize or appreciate that Steve Jobs had, namely reviving equal access.
+But few people to this day realize or appreciate the real impact that Steve Jobs had, namely reviving equal access.
 The latter was something the carriers and federal government conspired to and successfully killed in the early 2000s.
 Equal access was the horse that brought us competitive voice in the early 1980s, competitive data in the early 1990s and helped scale digital wireless networks nationwide in the late 1990s.
 All the things we’re thankful for, yet have forgotten, or never entirely appreciated, how they came about.